Sunwood-ai-labs/pic-to-header/docs/README.en.md

 ## 💻 Development

-- `pic_to_header/core.py`: Contains the core image processing functionality.
+- `pic_to_header/core.py`: Contains the main image processing functions.
 - `pic_to_header/app.py`: Provides the web interface using Streamlit.
 - `pic_to_header/cli.py`: Provides the command-line interface.